Is Dark Chocolate Vegan?

 Numerous vegan chocolate bars can be found in grocery stores, and new companies making dairy-free chocolate are entering the market to cash in on the growing popularity of veganism.

 Still, vegans need to exercise caution.
-Only dark chocolate, and even then only some varieties of dark chocolate, is genuinely vegan-friendly.
 The ultimate question for any vegan chocolate lover is explored in this article: is all dark chocolate vegan?

 What Is Dark Chocolate?